Joel T. Headley House: History

 In 1709, William Chambers and William Sutherland received part of land patent by Colonel Peter Matthews, overlooking the Hudson River and adjoining Palatine farmland across Quassaick Creek.
 Their families attempted to cultivate the land's rocky soil, remaining there until the Revolutionary War.
 In the early part of the 19th century, Thomas W. Chrystie came to own the tract, part of which Robert Boyd, a blacksmith, used to farm.
-On the Boyd farm above the creek, a later occupant, the Walsh family, erected a Greek revival house.
+On the Boyd farm above the creek, a later occupant, the Walsh family, erected a Greek Revival house.

 Due to its privacy and proximity to Newburgh, the area aroused great interest.
 Chrystie began to parcel off lots, two of which Joel T. Headley purchased for approximately $2,600 in 1850.
 The picturesque setting, which included the river and Highlands, thoroughly matched his expectations.
 This concluded his property search between New York City and upstate, which he admired for its natural beauty, himself a native of Delaware County.

 Construction

-A probable reader of Downing's work, most notably The Architecture of Country Houses (1850), Headley decided to approach the architectural firm Downing & Vaux with designs in mind.
+A probable reader of Downing's work, Headley decided to approach the newly organized architectural firm Downing & Vaux with designs in mind.
 He wished to preserve the semi-rural atmosphere and heritage of the land while still being able to boast an impressive residence.
 Aside from accommodations to host guests, the Headleys also intended to raise a family in the house.
 With additional costs for construction, the house and property totaled to about $8,000, though Headley could have afforded more with his book royalties.

 The Headleys decided to sell the house in 1870, possibly because maintaining the entire property proved toilsome.
 They shortly after moved into a row house, 172 South Street in Newburgh, with more accessible conveniences.
 In 1877, the family moved to 277 Grand Street, where Headley died of paralysis at age 84 in 1897.

 Musgrave Country Seat

-Harriet Pardee Musgrave took ownership of the house in 1871, purchased by her father, a merchant.
-Harriet and her husband, Stephen B. Musgrave, supervised subsequent renovations and had a child that same year.
+Harriet Pardee Musgrave took ownership of the house in 1871, purchased by her father, R. Harris Pardee, a merchant.
+Harriet and her husband, Stephen B. Musgrave, supervised subsequent renovations paid for by Pardee and had a child that same year.
 George E. Harney, architect of the renovations, did business in Newburgh.
 In 1873, he contributed revisions to the new edition of Downing's Cottage Residences.

-He made many interior changes on this floor, removing a dressing room and attic stairs to extend the central hallway.
+He made many interior changes on the upper floor, removing a dressing room and attic stairs to extend the central hallway.
 It joined the main house with the principal kitchen wing, allowing for more servant bed chambers and general space on the second floor.
 Harney's most dramatic change to the main house was a Stick Style porte cochere, since replaced and demolished.